 I wouldn’t say the conditions were horrible and things probably played a little better than they looked.
 However, the worn-out fairways and primary rough areas (along with the ugly industrial areas/airport surrounding the course) just detracted visually from what I would consider a really good layout.

-Metropolitan has its flaws and it has its appealing design elements.
+Metropolitan has its flaws and it also has its appealing design elements.
 Reasonable pricing and a convenient location in town help keep it one of the area’s most popular tracks.
 Just know you probably won’t get a quick round if you play it and conditions are probably never stellar outside of the greens.
 I walked away with mixed feelings because I really liked the layout, but most other factors weren’t as enjoyable.

 Some pictures from Metropolitan Golf Links (6/19/17):